 The rhetoric questions that Il Foglio asks are: 1) If Europe was less integrated, less open, more closed, would Italian exports today be better or worse 2) If there were more protectionism, if there were more duties, if there was no Euro, would Italian exports, which today increase thanks to the absence of barriers, be better or worse, in the presence of new barriers; 3) If immigration, rather than being simply managed, were to be stopped as the hashtag of Salvini seems to imply, would a sector like the agricultural one, which lives off the manpower offered by migrants, be stronger or weaker ?.
 For Il Foglio, the answers are obvious, but they are not.

-The fundamental mistakes that the Foglio commits is to take an extremist the approach in a symmetrical way when the reality and the positions of the two promoters of greater prudence, Salvini and Di Maio, have never taken extreme positions.
+The fundamental mistake that the Foglio commits is to take an extremist the approach in a symmetrical way when the reality and the positions of the two promoters of greater prudence, Salvini and Di Maio, have never taken extreme positions.
 The questions that I ask back to the author of articles are 1) If it is true that integration leads to more exports, why should we integrate only with the other 27 EU countries?
-Should we therefore integrate with as many countries as possible, with India and China?
-2) If you believe that Italian exports increases thanks to the single currency, then why not to enlarge the Euro zone to Eastern Europe, to the Maghreb, to Asia, to India, to China and, of course, to America, our great business partner?
+Should we, therefore, integrate with as many countries as possible, with India and China?
+2) If you believe that Italian exports increase thanks to the single currency, then why not to enlarge the Euro-zone to Eastern Europe, to the Maghreb, to Asia, to India, to China and, of course, to America, our great business partner?
 According to this logic, export should fly over the roof 3) On migration, I would rather ask, excuse me, who is in Italy today is managing it?
-It seems to me nobody.
+It seems to me, nobody.
 Salvini and Maio never said that migration should be stopped, rather it should be, indeed, managed.
 If agricultural workers are needed, migrants who are willing and capable to engage in this activity are most welcome.
 Nobody said he did not want migrants.
 Salvini has over and over said he does not want illegal immigrants, and I think Di Maio would agree.
-Farmers in Apulia can rest assured, no one wants to take away their labor force, indeed both League and 5S want to provide the right qualified workforce.
+Farmers in Apulia can rest assured, no one wants to take away their labour force, indeed both League and 5S want to provide the right qualified workforce.

 It is clear that extreme liberalism and extreme protectionism both lead to economic and social disasters.
 But I believe that nobody supports extreme protectionism.
 Salvini and Di Maio only support a greater degree of monitoring of our economic and social policies for the wellbeing of the country, such as greater attention to trade policies and, where yes, yes, temporary duties – which we know very well is Europe that decides , and this is the problem – greater control of migratory flows, those who are legally welcome, those who have the skills that the country needs – agriculture – welcome, greater flexibility in managing the deficit and the ceiling of 3%, and when it is necessary to go over it, as Germany has often done, and even more so, France and, as I argue, also monitor foreign investments so that there are no predatory acquisitions operations towards our industrial fabric, something which is an even more important issue

 More Europe or Less Europe?
-I do not know, but know well that I often hear Italian politicians say “Eh, we must do whit because Europe asks us to”.
-But, let me ask, how many times do you think that Merkel has told the Bundenstag “Eh, Europe asks us to do so”?
+I do not know but know well that I often hear Italian politicians say “Eh, we must do whit because Europe asks us to”.
+But, let me ask, how many times do you think that Merkel has told the Bundestag “Eh, Europe asks us to do so”?
 Exactly.

 Economic liberalism is a clear and permanent stance in nature, which tends towards openness in all sectors and to all countries.
 Protectionism, on the other hand, is a temporary measure, which simply tends to put a brake on the liberal drive, import duties are never perpetual, but for five years and apply not to all goods, but only to some and only to some countries, not all.
 Ironically, protectionism is nothing but a form of liberalism with a little delay, with a check brake.
 I would say that Salvini and Di Maio are “differently liberal”.